ShaominYang/VZV_circRNA/README.md

 # Core for "Identification and Characterization of Varicella Zoster Virus Circular RNA in Lytic Infection"

+This study investigates the role of circular RNAs (circRNAs) in the context of Varicella-Zoster Virus (VZV) lytic infection.
+We employed two sequencing technologies, short-read sequencing and long-read sequencing after RNase R treatment on VZV-infected neuroblastoma cells to identify and characterize both cellular and viral circRNAs.
+Our large scanning analysis identified and subsequent experiments confirmed 200 VZV circRNAs.
+Importantly, these VZV circRNAs were also detected in tissues from herpes zoster patients.
+Moreover, we discovered numerous VZV latency-associated transcripts (VLTs)-like circRNAs (circVLTslytic), which contain multiple exons and different isoforms within the same back-splicing breakpoint.
+To understand the functional significance of these circVLTslytic, we utilized the Bacteria Artificial Chromosome system to disrupt the expression of viral circRNAs in genomic DNA location.
+We revealed that the sequence flanking circVLTs’ 5’ splice donor played a pivotal role as a cis-acting element in the formation of circVLTslytic.
+The circVLTslytic was dispensable for VZV replication, but the mutation of downstream of circVLTslytic exon 5 led to increased acyclovir sensitivity in VZV infection models.
+These models include in vitro culture of human skin tissue and human DRG, as well as in vivo xenografts of human skin tissue in SCID mice.
+This suggests that circVLTslytic may have a role in modulating the sensitivity to antiviral treatment.
+Overall, the study highlights the functional importance of VZV-derived circRNAs and their potential contribution to viral pathogenesis.
+The findings shed new insight into the regulation of cellular and viral transcription during VZV lytic infection, emphasizing the intricate interplay between circRNAs and viral processes.

 # Requirements
 - 1.Bash (Ubuntu, version 18.04)
 - 2.Perl (https://www.perl.org)